Skip to main content

 pg_stat_progress_vacuum gains two columns. started_by distinguishes manual / autovacuum / autovacuum_wraparound. mode distinguishes normal / aggressive / failsafe.
 Routine sweep or emergency, in one column.

-Why it's useful: Faster autovacuum on heavily-indexed tables, with the feedback loop to verify it actually ran the way you expect.
-Parallel autovacuum gates on the same conditions as manual VACUUM (PARALLEL N) — eligible-index count, min_parallel_index_scan_size, available worker slots — so verify workers actually launch.
+My verdict: faster autovacuum on heavily-indexed tables, and for once a feedback loop to verify it actually ran the way you expected.
+Parallel autovacuum gates on the same conditions as manual VACUUM (PARALLEL N) (eligible-index count, min_parallel_index_scan_size, available worker slots), so verify workers actually launch before assuming you got the speedup.

-Investigation order changes too.
-The old loop — raise maintenance_work_mem, lower autovacuum_vacuum_cost_delay, hope — was guesswork because the inputs were not observable.
+The investigation order changes too.
+The old loop (raise maintenance_work_mem, lower autovacuum_vacuum_cost_delay, hope) was guesswork because the inputs were not observable.
 The new sequence:

 Closing thoughts

-pg_plan_advice is the one I'm most excited about, and it closes another long-standing gap with Oracle and SQL Server. pg_plan_advice defines an in-core hook for injecting planner advice, which is the foundation a proper SQL Plan Management (SPM) module can be built on — automatic baseline capture, plan evolution, regression detection, the pieces Oracle SPM and SQL Server's Query Store users have taken for granted for years.
+pg_plan_advice is the one I'm most excited about, and it closes another long-standing gap with Oracle and SQL Server.
+It defines an in-core hook for injecting planner advice, which is the foundation a proper SQL Plan Management (SPM) module can be built on: automatic baseline capture, plan evolution, regression detection, the pieces Oracle SPM and SQL Server's Query Store users have taken for granted for years.
 PostgreSQL 19 doesn't ship SPM itself, but for the first time it ships the substrate that lets the community build one without forking the planner.
+That distinction is the whole point.

 The rest of the list is the kind of steady, hard-won progress that keeps PostgreSQL ahead in production.
-Vacuum and MultiXact are the same (debatable) architectural choice surfacing as different problems — to implement MVCC, PostgreSQL keeps a separate version of every row an UPDATE touches, and a background process cleans them up.
-Until something like OrioleDB — a storage engine that implements MVCC via undo log instead of duplicating tuples — lands in core, we will keep duct-taping.
+Vacuum and MultiXact are really the same (debatable) architectural choice surfacing as two different problems: to implement MVCC, PostgreSQL keeps a separate version of every row an UPDATE touches, and a background process cleans them up.
+Until something like OrioleDB (a storage engine that implements MVCC via undo log instead of duplicating tuples) lands in core, we will keep duct-taping.
+So the open question for 19: is this the release where the duct tape finally starts to come off, or just a sturdier roll of it?

 Further Readings